Why you should build Brand Trust among customers as well as employees

 • Brand trust also increases creativity and the willingness to try new things.
 Only in an environment of trust are people not afraid to make mistakes, which is an essential part of innovation

-How to maintain brand trust in 2023
+How to maintain brand trust

 People's trust in institutions and companies is regularly measured by the Edelman Trust Barometer, which publishes a detailed report every year.
 In recent years, the data has not been very encouraging, so experts have been actively looking for a change for the better, especially as the pandemic fades and economic stability returns.